Secrets to Building an Effective/Efficient Improvement Team

 What did they do?
-An emergency quality improvement program.
+They started an emergency quality improvement program.
 Everyone would focus on getting the part out on time, on spec, and at the same cost.

 But then it happened.
 The company had a piece of equipment catch on fire and explode.
 It shut down the entire plant.
-Several people were severely injured and one was killed.
+Several people were severely injured, and one was killed.
 The OSHA regulators showed up to inspect and issue fines.
-One of the causes was the failure to perform maintenance on the equipment and another was a human error in responding to the failure that made the fire spread and caused the explosion.
+One of the causes was the failure to perform maintenance on the equipment.
+Another was a human error in responding to the failure that made the fire spread and caused the explosion.

 The plant manager was transferred (and eventually left the company), the ops manager and maintenance manager were replaced, and there were major layoffs of staff as the damage was evaluated.
 Six months later the facility was permanently closed.